meltano/meltano/docs/src/_concepts/environments.md

 ## The `env` mapping

-An Environment can define an `env` mapping that will be injected to the plugin(s) environment at runtime.
+An Environment can define an `env` mapping that will be injected into the plugin(s) environment at runtime.
 Environment variables `MELTANO_PROJECT_ROOT` and `MELTANO_ENVIRONMENT` will be expanded:

 ```yaml